owingit/comp20-omartin/security/README.md

    sit in a cafe and think of interesting ways to mess up a website.

-4. I feel bad because now Maggie's app just has a big picture of a "fail "whale" insetad of a lovely list of logins.
+4. I feel bad because now Maggie's app just has a big picture of a "fail whale" instead of a lovely list of logins.
 Oops.